avanetten/geospatial_uncertainty_vis/README.md

 ![Alt text](/example_plots/ellipse_uncertainty.png?raw=true "Optional Title")

-The above plot cannot convey the joint likelihood (shown below) of an event at each position.
+The above plot cannot convey the joint likelihood of an event at each position.
+The heat map is essentially a gaussian mixture model, and displays the joint probability that an event has occurred at a given grid square.

 ![Alt text](/example_plots/gauss_probability_map.png?raw=true "Optional Title")